Vitamin D Deficiency: Common Symptoms and Solutions

 Vitamin D plays an important role in overall health and well-being.
 It is best known for promoting bone health and healthy calcium metabolism, but researchers have found that vitamin D is critical for all systems of the body.

-Vitamin D plays a central role in the immune system, muscle function, cardiovascular function, the respiratory system, and brain development.
-Once activated, Vitamin D works by managing calcium in your blood, bones and gut.
+Vitamin D plays a central role in the immune system, muscle function, cardiovascular function, respiratory system, and brain development.
+Once activated, Vitamin D works by managing calcium in your blood, bones, and gut.
 It also helps cells all over the body communicate properly.
 Here are some of the ways vitamin D benefits the body.

 1. Modulates The Immune System